-The theorem follows easily from the same type of arguments as those used to prove \cite[Lem.~1, Thrm.~2]{Neal1998}.
-Similar statements can also be made for local maxima, but we refrain from doing so here because it involves specifying what we mean by `local' in $\Theta\times \cal{P}(\cal{X})$.
-The point is that finding a maximum of $p_\theta(y)$ and computing the corresponding posterior is equivalent to finding a maximum of $F$, and this is precisely what EM does.
-It has the same drawback as coordinate ascent: we must be able to carry out the coordinate ascent steps (or, equivalently, the EM steps) exactly.
-Consequently, EM, at least in its original presentation, is limited to relatively simple models.
+The theorem follows easily from the same type of arguments as those used to prove \citet[Lem.~1, Thrm.~2]{Neal1998}.
+Similar statements can also be made for local optima, but we refrain from doing so here because it involves specifying what we mean by `local' in $\Theta\times \cal{P}(\cal{X})$.
+The point is that finding a maximum of $p_\theta(y)$ and computing the corresponding posterior is equivalent to finding a minimum of $F$, and this is precisely what EM does.
+It has the same drawback as coordinate descent: we must be able to carry out the coordinate descent steps (or, equivalently, the EM steps) exactly.
+Consequently, at least in its original presentation, EM is limited to relatively simple models.